BIVROST/360WebPlayer/README.md

 VR needs high definition content, at the same time browsers have strict guidelines and restrictions for portable media.

 We recommend VR creators to use mp4/h264 and webm/vp8 **content types** in at least full HD (1920 x 1080) when uploading content.
 In order to provide full compatibility we suggest to upload the content in both formats.
 We also advice content creators to refrain from using ogv, because it requires more processing power to get the same results due to software decoding.
-If you have access to hardware this powerful it will support mp4.
+If you have access to hardware this powerful it will support h264 or vp8.

-For the **resolution** we advice you to use Full HD.
-This resolution is not perfect, but it will have to do.
-Working in 4k or 8k would be optimal, but this is often not supported on mobile or by many desktop computers.
-Most hardware decoders only work up to Full HD.
+For the **resolution** we advise you to use at least Full HD.
+This resolution is not perfect, but usually it is enough if displayed in a window or mobile.
+WQHD (2560 × 1440) works in most configurations and has much more details.
+Of course 4K and 8K are even better, but they are often not supported on mobile or by many desktop computers.
+Some hardware decoders only work up to Full HD or WQHD.
-In odd cases 720p will do when the user does not toggle on full screen, but watches the content from the window.

 We also recommend you to refrain from using the 2:1 **aspect ratio** and instead use the 16:9 ratio.
 You shouldn't care that you change aspect ratio, projected pixels weren't square (or even rectangular) to begin with.
 You must not crop nor letter box the content.